 Food Bowls – A cat’s day cannot be without nourishment, a set of two bowls will help to serve fresh food.

-Water Bowl – Hydration is important and having a water bowl or other serving device will be needed to allow round the clock access.
+Water Bowls – Hydration is important and having a water bowl or other serving device will be needed to allow round the clock access.
 Cats are not often fond of drinking water, regular fresh changes are recommended throughout the day.

 Litter / Tray – Whether it’s a SMART automatic self-cleaning solution or a traditional litter tray, litter training is important and an early start is recommended.